deepfates/notebook/content/brain/homepage design.md

 title: "Homepage design"
 ---

 My new homepage is at [deepfates.com](https://deepfates.com).
-It's built with Gatsby, the React-based static site generator I like to use.
+Its design is an homage to the Pelican Books covers of the 1960s, inspired by their geometric fonts and golden-ratio layout.

 ## Engineering